christylersnapithd/go-tdd-template/README.md

-# em-ai-wrapper
+# go tdd template
-Modular Wrapper written in go to allow interaction  of the AI with Engagement
+This is a template I've generated to help me with using TDD in my go programs.